EDIT: Updated for EHC 4.1.2

 The above design contains pretty much everything you can throw a VMware based cloud design at.
 The design is based on EHC, so some limitations are from internal design choices, but almost all of the limitations are relevant to all VMware clouds.

-Start from the top. vRA 6.x and 7.1 can handle 50 000 VMs. vRA 7.3 goes up to 75 000 VMs, but EHC 4.1.1 uses vRA 7.1.
+Start from the top. vRA 7.3 can handle 75 000 VMs.
 Enough for you?
 Things are not that rosy I’m afraid.
-Yes, you can add 50 000 VMs under vRA management and it will work.
+Yes, you can add 75 000 VMs under vRA management and it will work.
 It’s the underlying infrastructure that is going to cause you some grey hair.
-Even vRealize Orchestrator cannot support 50 000 VMs.
+Even vRealize Orchestrator cannot support 75 000 VMs.
 Instead, it can handle either 35 000 VMs in standalone install, or 30 000 VMs in a cluster mode with 2-nodes.
 Cluster mode is the standard with EHC, so for our design, 30 000 VMs is a limitation.
 This limit only affects if your VMs are under vRO’s management, for example they are utilizing EHC Backup-as-a-Service.
 You could have VMs outside of vRO of course, so in theory you could also achieve the max VM count.
 Additional vRO server is an option, but for EHC, we use only one instance for our orchestration needs.
 Anything beyond that is outside of the scope of EHC.

 Next let’s look at the vCenter blocks of our design.
 A single vCenter can go up to 10 000 powered on VMs, 15 000 in total.
 So just slap 5 of those under vRA and good to go, right?
 Wrong!
 There are plenty of other limiting factors like 2048 powered on VMs per datastore with VMware HA turned on, but also things like 1000 VMs per ESXi host and 64 hosts per cluster.
 These usually won’t be a problem.
 With EHC, you can have maximum of 4 vCenters with full EHC Services and 6 vCenters outside of EHC Services.
 You can max out vRA, but you can only have EHC Services for 40 000 VMs.
 When we take vRO into account, the limit drops to 30 000 VM.
 You can still have 20 000 VMs outside of these services on other vCenters, no problem.

 Inside the vCenter block we have other components besides just vCenter.
 NSX follows the vSphere 6 limits, so it doesn’t cause any issues.
-NSX Manager is mapped 1:1 with vCenter, so single vCenter limits apply.
+NSX Manager is mapped 1:1 with vCenter, so officially single vCenter limits apply.
 You can add multiple vCenters to vRA, so overall limit will not be lowered by NSX.
+If your design consists of thousand of VMs, contact VMware support for accurate NSX scalability details.
 In addition to NSX, we have two collectors for monitoring, Log Insight Forwarder and vROps Remote Collector.
 Both have some limitations, but they don’t affect the 10 000 VM limit for the block.

 As always, storage is a big part of infrastructure design.
 Depending on your underlying array and replication method, you might not achieve the full 10 000 VMs from vCenter.
 For example, vSAN can only have one datastore per cluster.
 As said before, with the combination of HA, the limit per cluster is 2048 powered on VMs with older vSAN versions.
 However, this limit doesn’t apply to vSAN 6.x anymore.
 Now the maximum for vSAN cluster is 6400 VMs, and all can be powered on.
 You can also have only 200 VMs per host with vSAN based solutions.
 On a normal cluster the limit is 1024.
 If you use a vSAN based appliance such as Dell EMC VxRail, the vCenter limit drops to 6400 VMs since you can only have one cluster and one datastore.